 Bebe Moore Campbell was an accomplished author, advocate, co-founder of NAMI Urban Los Angeles and national spokesperson, who passed away in November 2006.

 She received NAMI's 2003 Outstanding Media Award for Literature for the book Sometimes My Mommy Gets Angry, written especially for children, about a young girl who learns how to cope with her mother's bipolar illness.
 In 2005, her novel 72-Hour Hold focused on an adult daughter and a family's experience with the onset of mental illness.
 It helped educate Americans that the struggle often is not just with the illness, but with the healthcare system as well.

-Campbell advocated for mental health education and support among individuals with mental illness and their families of diverse communities.
+Campbell advocated for mental health education and support among individuals of diverse communities.

-[From 2008 article in Recovery for All] In 2005, the idea for a minority mental health awareness month came out of a conversation Campbell had with longtime friend Linda Wharton-Boyd.
+In 2005, the idea for a minority mental health awareness month came out of a conversation Campbell had with longtime friend Linda Wharton-Boyd.
 Campbell’s book, 72-Hour Hold, was about to be released and Wharton-Boyd was organizing book parties.
 Inspired by Campbell’s charge to eliminate stigma and provide mental health information, Wharton-Boyd suggested dedicating a month to the effort.
-When Campbell reacted with “You can’t just do that,” Wharton-Boyd responded, “Claim it!”
+When Campbell reacted with, “You can’t just do that,” Wharton-Boyd responded, “Claim it!”
 And together they did.

 The taskforce members researched obtained the support of Representatives Albert Wynn [D-MD] and Diane Watson [D-CA], who cosigned legislation to create an official minority mental health awareness month.
 In May 2008, almost a year after the bill was first introduced, the House of Representatives passed it and declared July Bebe Moore Campbell National Minority Mental Health Awareness Month.